What is Wrong with Hierarchical Leadership?

 And then as I look into my own heart I realise that the same destructive seeds of seduction are within my fallen ego.
-And while I’d like to believe it is presently restrained, I know oh so well that it is capable of breaking out with venomous hostility in a heartbeat should I ever minimize the evil I’ve attempted to unmask in this article.
+And while I’d like to believe it is presently restrained, I know oh so well that it is capable of breaking out with venomous hostility in a heartbeat should I ever minimise the evil I’ve attempted to unmask in this article.

 So please forgive me if you feel that I have attacked a certain ministry or aimed my sights at any one person.
 I have not.
 I actually had no person or ministry in mind when writing this article; not because I’m above that, it is just that I didn’t need to.
 I simply looked into my own soul and saw the dark potential I’m capable of if my own ego escapes from its cage.

 1 Please see the following articles that outline, in my opinion, the Biblical context for leadership and authority.

 2 Ron & Ann Robinson mentored my wife and I in a context of reality and authenticity.
 They modelled the value of spiritual parenthood and introduced us to Tony & Marilyn Fitzgerald who continue to walk with us as spiritual parents in the Lord today.
 Ron has since gone to be with the Lord.
 “Thank You Father for these precious men and women”.